Garry028/Infinite-Scroll/README.md

 # React Infinite Scroll with Vite

-This is a simple React application demonstrating how to implement infinite scroll using Vite as the build tool.
+This is a simple React application demonstrating how to implement infinite scroll using React.js

 ## Getting Started